 You will find the script osx_install_dependencies.sh in the source directory.
 This script allows to install all dependencies in one rush.
 To use it run the command sh osx_install_dependencies.sh in a Terminal.

 To install all in one rush run the follwing list of commands.
 This might take a whole lot of time (we might talk about hours).

-brew update brew tap homebrew/science brew tap homebrew/python brew install git gcc python3 pkg-config brew install qt --with-developer --with-docs brew install pyqt --with-python3 brew install doxygen --with-doxywizard --with-graphviz brew install qscintilla2 --with-python3 brew install ffmpeg glew fftw brew install numpy --with-python3 brew link numpy --overwrite brew install pillow --with-python3 brew link pillow --overwrite brew install matplotlib --with-python3 --with-pyqt brew link matplotlib --overwrite brew install matplotlib-basemap --with-python3 brew link matplotlib-basemap --overwrite brew install scipy --with-python3 brew link scipy --overwrite brew install opencv pcl caskroom/cask/brew-cask brew cask install qt-creator brew linkapps
+brew update brew tap homebrew/science brew tap homebrew/python brew install git gcc python3 pkg-config brew install qt --with-developer --with-docs brew install pyqt --with-python3 brew install doxygen --with-doxywizard --with-graphviz brew install ffmpeg glew fftw brew install numpy --with-python3 brew link numpy --overwrite brew install pillow --with-python3 brew link pillow --overwrite brew install matplotlib --with-python3 --with-pyqt brew link matplotlib --overwrite brew install matplotlib-basemap --with-python3 brew link matplotlib-basemap --overwrite brew install scipy --with-python3 brew link scipy --overwrite brew install opencv pcl caskroom/cask/brew-cask brew cask install qt-creator brew linkapps

 The above commands in one line: